vikasreddy636/markerlessBoMI_FaMa/README.md

     $ pip install sklearn
 ```

+step 6 --> download Visual Studio Code (https://code.visualstudio.com/download)

-Step 6 --> Download the repository from the current github page and open it as a project in Visual Studio Code
+Step 7 --> Download the repository from the current github page and open it as a project in Visual Studio Code

-step 7 --> Set the correct python interpreter in Visual Studio Code (the one of the virtual environment created - BoMI\Bin\python)
+step 8 --> Set the correct python interpreter in Visual Studio Code (the one of the virtual environment created - BoMI\Bin\python)

-step 8 --> eventually [not always] there is the possibility that it is necessary to do the steps described here https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads
+step 9 --> eventually [not always] there is the possibility that it is necessary to do the steps described here https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads

-step 9 --> On Visual Studio Code run the file main_reaching.py
+step 10 --> On Visual Studio Code run the file main_reaching.py

 # Graphical User Interface